PotionSeeker/Primitive-Progress/README.md

 <img width="327" height="330" alt="primitive_pot_screenshot" src="https://github.com/user-attachments/assets/7f86c38a-a0f9-4a32-8d8a-3b5b1bdf450c" />

-        The cooking pot is used to cook different kinds of foods with the risk of making failed or burnt dishes if one isn't too careful.
+        The cooking pot is used to cook different kinds of foods with the risk of making failed or burnt dishes if one isn't careful.
         All recipes are shapeless and players can either throw the ingredients into the pot or open it by interacting with it.

         *Skins used for github display only